-- 1. Give an overview of your research question - Outline your progress to date or since your last review meeting (in the case this is your first review meeting, then reflect on your research proposal submitted during your application).
+- Outline your progress to date or since your last review meeting (in the case this is your first review meeting, then reflect on your research proposal submitted during your application).
 Include research activity as well as research learning more broadly.
-You should also highlight areas of concern or obstacles and how you plan on tackling these. - 3.
-Give an outline of your work plan for the next year and an anticipated submission timeline. - Include a professional development plan identifying skills to be developed or acquired, and how you will target these.
+You should also highlight areas of concern or obstacles and how you plan on tackling these. - Give an outline of your work plan for the next year and an anticipated submission timeline. - Include a professional development plan identifying skills to be developed or acquired, and how you will target these.